 The One Health model emphasizes the importance of understanding the interconnections among human, animal and environmental health.
 As urbanization, climate change, and increasing trade and travel exacerbate health threats, it is vital that scientists from all backgrounds collaborate closely to detect and mitigate the effects of diseases, chemical contaminants and other health threats.

 Connecting Human + Animal + Environmental Health

-Pathogens of zoonotic origin are the root of approximately 70-75% of the emerging infectious diseases in humans.
-As we develop new land, humans make novel contact with displaced animals and organisms, increasing exposure to zoonotic disease.
+Pathogens of zoonotic origin are the source of approximately 70-75% of the emerging infectious diseases in humans.
+As humans develop new land, they make contact with displaced animals and organisms, increasing exposure to zoonotic disease.

-With climate change, arboviruses will flourish, affecting greater numbers of people and animals, and extending into new territories.
-The changing climate also means that the world’s farmers are likely to use more pesticides on crops to combat increasing numbers of pests.
+With climate change, arboviruses are flourishing and affecting greater numbers of people and animals.
+The changing climate also means that farmers are likely to use more pesticides to combat increasing numbers of pests.

-Public health laboratories conduct testing that crosses among the spheres of human, animal and environmental health.
+Public health laboratories conduct testing that crosses human, animal and environmental health domains.
+Examples include:

-Public health laboratories have long worked to protect people from foodborne illness through the
+Public health laboratories work to detect and control foodborne illness through the

 CDC One Health Office